Mainakdeb/watch-your-step/README.md

 ## When is_slippery = False :
 ![Test](https://github.com/Mainakdeb/watch-your-step/blob/master/gifs/frozen-lake-2.gif)

-In this case, the agent always chooses the shortest and successfully executes all the intended actions.
+In this case, the agent always chooses the shortest path and successfully executes all the intended actions.

 ## When is_slippery = True :
 ![Test](https://github.com/Mainakdeb/watch-your-step/blob/master/gifs/frozen-lake-1.gif)

 The intended action (from the Q table) is not always successfully executed.
 The agent 'slips' most of the time but still reaches the goal.